coollabsio/jean-tui/README.md

 ### Create a New Worktree with a New Branch

-1. Press `n` to open the create modal
+1. Press `n` to instantly create a worktree with a random branch name (e.g., `happy-panda-42`)
-2. A random branch name is pre-filled (e.g., `happy-panda-42`)
+2. The worktree is created in `.workspaces/` with another random name
-3. You can edit the name or press `Enter` to use it as-is
+3. The newly created worktree is automatically selected in the list
-4. Worktree is created in `.workspaces/` with another random name
+4. Press `Enter` to switch to it and open Claude session when ready

 ### Create a Worktree from an Existing Branch